We are always interested in new crew-members as we have a rotation system.

 The maintenance of the boat is very expensive.
 The money we make is just enough for that and to feed the crew while they are on board.
 So we have to be careful for what we spend that money.

-If they have any manual skills that are helpful on the boat (carpenters, electricians, welders…) there might be the option to talk about the 20 bucks/day, depending on the amount and quality of the work they do on the boat in that respect.
+If you have any manual skills that are helpful on the boat (carpenters, electricians, welders…) there might be the option to talk about the 20 bucks/day, depending on the amount and quality of the work you do on the boat in that respect.

-We are looking for people that are more interested in a long term engagement and not only in the 3 month trial period.
+We prefer people that are more interested in a long term engagement and not only in the 3 month trial period.

 If the new guys are good we encourage them to come again.